Aaron98990/ways-of-the-game/advantage.md

 Advantage can be applied not just to fouls but to any offense in the Laws of the Game.
 - [Advantage played on an offside offense.](https://youtu.be/DMmK4XW0UPc?&t=188)

-Advantage cannot be used when the ball is not properly put into play from a restart.
-For example, if a player incorrectly takes a throw-in (e.g. ball not thrown with both hands) and the ball goes to an opponent - the referee cannot play advantage.
+Advantage can be used when the ball is not properly put into play from a restart.
+For example, if a player incorrectly takes a throw-in (e.g. ball not thrown with both hands, both feet not on ground) and the ball goes to an opponent - the referee can play advantage.

 > The referee may play advantage whenever an offense occurs but should consider the following in deciding whether to apply the advantage or stop play:
 > - the severity of the offense – if the offense warrants a sending-off, the referee must stop play and send off the player unless there is a clear opportunity to score a goal